swcarpentry/website/_posts/2017/04/2017-04-14-installer-community-call.md

 years have passed since this tool was built by our community to teach workshops, it's worth revisiting how we could improve the tools used for the benefit of both instructors and learners.
-The following suggestions have been offered as ways to resolve the logistical problems we've been facing lately while teaching shell at workshops:
+The following suggestions have been offered as ways to resolve the logistical problems we've been facing lately while teaching shell at workshops.
+While we're specifically discussing software used to teach the shell lesson, we also acknowledge that some of these tools could also be used for installation of other software as well.

 * [Windows installer](https://github.com/swcarpentry/windows-installer): Modify or update to reduce installation problems in workshops.
 On top of the standard suite of tools provided by